MahabarePS/Android/README.md

-# Android
+# Android - AirTalk
-My Android Projects
+For the project insight and code please refer to the BlackBook.docx